ghtorrent/ghtorrent.org/downloads.md

   * When refreshing project data, old records are deleted and new are added.
 This cannot be reflected in the dumps (it is not practical to regenerate all dumps every time).
   * The dumps have already been restored once, hence the dump dates do not represent the actual data generation dates.
+* You can verify the downloaded dumps using SHA256.
+Here are the signatures: [SHA256SUM](/downloads/SHA256SUM)

 For those reasons, we recommend using the MongoDB data through our [query service](http://ghtorrent.org/raw.html).